AvshalomP/SmartPay/README.md

 ## Getting Started

-> This app contains localhost defines, so the app may not run with its features on your local machine.
+> This code contains localhost defines, so the app may not run with its features on your local machine.
 However, feel free to clone this repository if necessary.

 ### Clone or download this repository